thesofproject/sof-docs/developer_guides/firmware/llext_modules.rst

    39656EB2-3B71-4049-8D3F-F92CD5C43C09.bin  -> mixin_mixout.llext
    3C56505A-24D7-418F-BDDC-C1F5A3AC2AE0.bin  -> mixin_mixout.llext

-See :ref:`apps-component-overview` for more information on UUID use by SOF component and module adapter drivers.
+See :ref:`uuid` for more information on UUID use by SOF component and module adapter drivers.

 It is also possible to avoid using the script by running ``west build`` to build